gtsoul-tech/issueHub/README.md

 <h1>On the request tab:</h1><br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/54cd3c62-2ce3-4333-89de-208b20561c6d)

 Each user can have as many projects as they desire.
-If the project already exists in the database, it will display an error message
+If the project already exists in the database, it will display an error message<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/57f007be-d1d4-4393-839a-9fc3aa7a8f75)

-On the platform each user can search for members:
+On the platform each user can search for members:<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/44aa1870-95e1-4bbd-a5a1-db646f0f0fa8)

-or a project to join based on the title and description:
+or a project to join based on the title and description:<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/b796602e-138f-4e95-a05b-7544e7235a47)